New York Scaffolding Laws in Construction Site Injury Cases

 Properly designed scaffolding can protect pedestrians from falling objects, but even the best scaffolding can create unique dangers resulting in dangerous falls.
 Contractors must make sure that the scaffolding they erect protects pedestrians from falling objects.
 It must also be well-lit, free from trip and fall hazards, and generally good condition.

 Companies must regularly inspect the scaffolding they build to ensure that it is structurally sound.
 While contractors are responsible for checking suspended scaffolds, supported scaffolds, and sidewalk sheds for rot, wear, and metal fatigue, inferior construction methods are still prevalent in New York City.
 Even the best-made scaffolding can also fall into disrepair through heavy use or neglect.
+A Boca Raton workplace injury lawyer can assist you if you are a pedestrian victim injured by unsafe scaffolding.

 Contact Our New York Construction Accident Lawyers If You Were Injured by Scaffolding

 If you suspect that scaffolding in your community is in danger of collapsing or causing severe injury, contact the NYC Scaffolding Safety Unit.
 Enforcement complaints are taken seriously and can lead to fines and other administrative actions against property owners.
 These complaints can detect critical design and material condition failures that could lead to tragic outcomes.
+You should also consider speaking with a Broward County construction accident lawyer.

 NYC witnessed two such outcomes in the past several months.
 A construction company’s failure to regularly inspect sidewalk sheds can create substantial dangers for your community.
 One scaffolding collapse in late 2019 injured four Hudson Yard construction workers.
 Several months later, a wind-induced Brooklyn scaffolding collapse killed three people.
-If your injuries are related to a scaffolding related fall, contact a Long Island construction accident lawyer.
+If your injuries are related to a scaffolding related fall, contact a Staten Island construction accident lawyer.